learn-co-curriculum/precollege-summer-advanced-web-design-track/day-01/README.md

 + Use different types of dialogue boxes like alert and prompt
 + Understand comparison and logic operators
 + Use conditional statements to control program flow (if/else and switch)

+## Hints and Hurdles

++ You should be able to move quickly through the HTML/CSS - if students need more help, have them do some work independently.
++ When setting up Github pages, leave plenty of time to debug.
+This is a nice win to get before lunch.

+### "Need To Knows" For Tomorrow
++ JavaScript Datatypes
++ Variable assignment
++ String concatenation
++ Dialogue boxes
++ Control Flow